MATRIX

 rows(x)

-Returns the number of rows of x.
+Returns the number of rows of the matrix x.

 Returns: val